User submitted events in WordPress

 Publish your user submitted events form

-Now visitors can submit events through your form, and you can manage them using The Events Calendar plugin.
+And that’s it!
+Your form is live.
+Now, visitors can submit events through your form, and you can manage them using the Sugar Calendar plugin.

 Step 7: Review and Publish Event Calendar Submissions

-FAQ on User Submitted Events Calendar
+FAQs on User Submitted Events Calendar

 Got more questions on user-submitted events?
 Let’s look at more ways you can use this WPForms Events Calendar integration.

-Can I Add Events to WordPress Without Approval?
+Can I add events to WordPress without approval?

 Yes!
 If you want, you can publish submitted events as soon as someone submits your calendar form.
 That way, you don’t need to approve them manually, and they’ll show up on your WordPress events calendar instantly.

-To make it work, there are 2 things you’ll need to tweak in the steps above.
+The WPForms and Sugar Calendar events calendar plugin we’re using supports this.
+To make it work, there is just 1 thing you’ll need to tweak in the steps above.

-Can I Charge For Listing Events in WordPress?
+Can I charge for listing events in WordPress?

+Yes, WPForms makes this easy too!
 You can add a payment field to your events listing form and connect your payment gateway to WPForms.

 You can integrate WPForms with several major payment gateways like Stripe, Square, Authorize.net, and PayPal.
 Here are a few helpful guides that explain how to collect payments through WPForms in detail:

 Keep in mind that you’ll want to manually check that the payment was successful before manually approving the event.